-Due to a lack of research, it is not currently known how effective test security policies are in preventing educators from manipulating test scores.
-To address this, a framework must be developed to evaluate the quality of state test security policies.
-Then, analyses should be conducted to determine the effectiveness of those policies in reducing the prevalence and impact of test score manipulations.
+Due to a lack of useful frameworks, the relationship between test security policies and test score manipulations is not currently known.
+To address this, a framework is developed to evaluate the quality of state test security policies.
+Then, analyses are conducted to determine the relationship between the quality of those policies and estimates of test score manipulations.